 The Ombudsman reviewed a complaint regarding two closed meetings held by council for the Township of Sables-Spanish Rivers on July 26 and August 9, 2023.

-Ombudsman Report Investigation into a complaint about a meeting held by council for the Municipality of Brockton on February 14, 2023 Paul Dubé Ombudsman of Ontario November 2023 Investigation into a meeting of council for the Municipality of Brockton on February 14, 2023 November 2023 1 Overview 1 …
+Ombudsman Report Investigation into a complaint about a meeting held by council for the Municipality of Brockton on February 14, 2023 Paul Dubé Ombudsman of Ontario November 2023 Overview 1 My Office received a complaint that council for the Municipality of Brockton (the “Municipality”) contravened …

 Body